yirizarry/Lethal-Company-Calculator/README.md

 First quota: 130

 Which returns the calculated OT bonues and the scrap credit amount that will have to be sold.

+User must input positive integers.
+Program will not close if he doesn't insert correct input.